Zuplo

 October 17, 2025

-MCP Resources are a core feature of the Model Context Protocol that let you expose data and content for LLM interactions.
+MCP Resources are a core feature of the Model Context Protocol (MCP) that let you expose data and content for LLM interactions.
+If you’re new to MCP, start with our guide on what an MCP server is before diving in.

 Unlike MCP Tools, which perform actions, Resources provide read-only access to structured data.
 Think of them as the “files” your AI can read, while Tools are the “functions” it can execute.